 Implied or Direct Threats - In accordance with Section 155.17(e)(1)(iii), The Hebrew Language Academy 2 Charter School-Wide Safety Plan includes policies and procedures for responding to implied or direct threats of violence by students, teachers, other school personnel and visitors to the school.
 The Hebrew Language Academy 2 Charter School expects a high standard of behavior from its students, faculty and staff as well as visitors to the school facility and grounds.
-The school will enforce The Hebrew Language Academy 2 Charter or not their presence is authorized, upon any premises or property under the control of the school and used in its teaching, administration, and cultural, recreational, athletic and/or other programs and activities.
+The school will enforce The Hebrew Language Academy 2 Charter School Code of Conduct, which governs the behavior of all persons, whether or not their presence is authorized, upon any premises or property under the control of the school and used in its teaching, administration, and cultural, recreational, athletic and/or other programs and activities.
 A copy of the Code of Conduct is available in the main office of the school as well as in the school office.